root-11/tablite/README.md

 ---------------------

+### Conclusions

 This concludes the mega-tutorial to `tablite`.
 There's nothing more to it.
 But oh boy it'll save a lot of time.

+Here's a summary of features:

+- Everything a list can do, plus data type checking.
+- import csv*, tsv, txt, xls, xlsx, xlsm, ods, zip and log using `Table.from_file(...)`
+- import multiple files use `filereader`.
+- Move fluently between disk and ram using `t.use_disk = True/False`
+- Iterate over rows or columns
+- Create multikey index, sort, use filter, any and all to select.
+- Perform multikey joins with other tables.
+- Perform groupby and reorganise data as a pivot table with max, min, sum, first, last, count, unique, average, st.deviation, median and mode
+- Update tables with += which automatically sorts out the columns - even if they're not in perfect order.
+- Calculate out-of-memory summaries using += on groupby, f.x. groupby += t1